 WORKS: Books and Manuscripts

-Here is a chance to read scenes from eleven titles-- BWLF and ten other book-length manuscripts.
+Here is a chance to read scenes from five titles-- BWLF and ten other book-length manuscripts.
 Each scene is short (about ten minutes) and you're invited to browse, much as you would read articles in a magazine, or look at paintings in a gallery.
 Your thoughts and impressions are most welcome.

 Books and Manuscripts